1. How did Meals from the Heartland begin?

 7. Can I designate my United Way gift to Meals from the Heartland?

 Yes.
-Meals from the Heartland is a 501(c)3 nonprofit organization that meets the criteria of the United Way to receive designated contributions.
+We are a 501(c)(3) nonprofit organization that meets the criteria of United Way to receive designated contributions.

 8. What other in-kind donations would Meals from the Heartland consider or be interested in from my business?

-Meals from the Heartland seeks and receives in-kind support through marketing, promotion, printing, packaging materials, transportation and much more.
+We seek and receive in-kind support through marketing, promotion, printing, packaging materials, warehouse equipment, transportation and much more.
 For more information, please contact us.

 9. How do I learn more about Meals from the Heartland?